 - Problems with text chat

-- Your web browser, or any of the installed extensions, blocks execution of software for Adobe Flash Player.
+- Your web browser, or any of the installed extensions, block execution of software.
 These may include, but be not limited to, AdBlock, FlashBlock etc.

-Note: in most cases, clearing your web browser cache will be enough to solve issues.
-To find out other possible reasons for the issues, you might need to run your system test.
+Note: in most cases, clearing your web browser cache will be enough to solve most issues.
+To identify other possible reasons for the issues, you might need to run the system test.
 More information on how to clear your web browser cache is available in our video lesson.

 - Open ports 1935, 80 (HTTP), 443 (HTTPS).